PUBLIC SUBMISSIONS AND ADVOCACY DOCUMENTS

 Pre Budget Submission 2013-2014 Federal Budget - Charting a comprehensive approach to tackling kidney disease>

-Kidney Health Australia’s budget submission outlines proposals to guide increased risk assessment, support early detection and improve the treatment of kidney disease.
+Kidney Health Australia’s budget submission outlines proposals to guide increased risk assessment, support arly detection and improve the treatment of kidney disease.
 This submission proposes a number of key ‘next steps’ to tackle kidney disease by presenting a package of evidence‐based and cost‐effective interventions spanning strategic planning, improved early detection, education, the funding of ongoing treatment and organ donation.

 Submission on The National Aboriginal and Torres Strait Islander Health Plan>